lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 SCHC compression returns variable-length Residues for some CoAP fields.
 In the compressed header, the length sent is not the original header field length but the length of the Residue.
 So if a corrupted packet comes to the decompressor with a longer or shorter length than the one in the original header, SCHC decompression will detect an error and drops the packet.

 OSCORE compression is also based on the same compression method described in {{rfc8724}}.
-The size of the Initialisation Vector (IV) residue size must be considered carefully.
-A too large value has an impact on the compression efficiency and a too small value will force the device to renew its key more often.
-This operation may be long and energy consuming.
-The size of the compressed IV MUST be choosen regarding the highest expected traffic from the device.
+The size of the Initialisation Vector (IV) residue must be considered carefully.
+A residue size obtained with LSB CDA over the IV has an impact on the compression efficiency and the frequency the device will renew its key.
+This operation requires several exchanges and is energy consuming.

 SCHC header and compression Rules MUST remain tightly coupled.
 Otherwise, an encrypted residue may be decompressed in a different way by the receiver.
 To avoid this situation, if the Rule is modified in one location, the OSCORE keys MUST be re-established.